tamarin-prover/tamarin-prover/manual/src/003_example.md

 that the theory is not wellformed.

 The `Fr` fact is a built-in fact.
-It denotes a freshly generated fresh name, used to model random numbers, i.e., nonces.
+It denotes a freshly generated fresh name, used to model random numbers, i.e., nonces or keys.
 See later in this manual for details.

 We denote the sort of variables using prefixes: